kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 **10**, as we just have to update the edges leaving **10**.
 Now all we have to do is fiddle with the threads in order to maintain the two properties outlined above.
 In this case, **12**'s `leftThread` is now **10**.
-Node **9** is no longer needed, so we can finish teh removal process by setting all of its variables to `nil`.
+Node **9** is no longer needed, so we can finish the removal process by setting all of its variables to `nil`.

 In order to illustrate how to remove a node that has only a `right` child,